 - Australia’s abortion rate is reasonably low by international standards.

 - Abortion is one of the safest and most commonly performed surgical procedures in Australia.

-- Women don’t always choose to have unprotected sex.
+- Women do not always choose to have unprotected sex.
 Coercion, manipulation, rape and the abuse of alcohol and other drugs can deny a woman her right to act freely or use contraception.

 - An abortion performed safely with no complications will not reduce a woman’s future fertility.

-- Abortion doesn’t cause ongoing emotional distress for most women.
+- Abortion does not cause ongoing emotional distress for most women.

 - There is no evidence that abortion causes breast cancer.

-- Mifepristone (RU486) is registered for use in 33 countries worldwide and around two million women in Europe and North America have been prescribed the drug since it was first used in 1988.
+- Mifepristone (RU486) is registered for use in more than 50 countries worldwide and millions of women have been prescribed the drug since it was first used in 1988.